amikael/HELFI/CITING.md

-# How to cite or attribute the cross-lingual morpheme alignment
+# How to Cite or Attribute the Cross-lingual Morpheme Alignment

-The HELFI corpus, especially its alignment database, can be cited through this reference:
+## The HELFI Corpus

+The HELFI Corpus in an open-source reconstruction of the proprietary Scaffold Corpus using only openly available resources.
+The corpus is a combination of copyrighted and public domain resources and it can be cited as

 > Anssi Yli-Jyrä, Josi Purhonen, Matti Liljeqvist, Arto Antturi, Pekka Nieminen, Kari M. Räntilä, Valtter Luoto, authors.
 (2020).
 HELFI: a Hebrew-Greek-Finnish Parallel Bible Corpus with Cross-Lingual Morpheme Alignment  _Proceedings of the Twelfth International Conference on Language Resources and Evaluation (LREC 2020)_, Marseille, France, 11-16 May 2020.
 European Language Resources Association (ELRA).

+## The Alignment Data of the HELFI Corpus
-This HELFI corpus is a combination of copyrighted and public domain resources.

-**All the alignment data of the HELFI corpus are licenced under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
+The alignment data of the HELFI corpus consist exclusively of **the alignment link numbers**, **the gloss extractors** and **the link qualifiers** added to the Finnish 1933/1938 translation, and **source-side token numbers** added to the Hebrew and Greed source texts.  **The alignment data of the HELFI corpus are licenced under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
 For attribution purposes, credit the Finnish Analytical Bible Concordance Project of Aika[media] Oy.**

-The above article (Yli-Jyrä et al 2020) contains an attribution to the Finnish Analytical Bible Concordance Project of Aika[media] Oy.
-The attribution to the project be done also by citing the actual concordance.
-This concordance is the first product of the Finnish Analytical Bible Concordance Project but not part of the HELFI corpus.
+The alignment excludes and data does not include the Hebrew, Greek and Finnish base texts, their lemmatisation and morphological analysis.
+Therefore, **the texts, lemma and morphology databases of the three languages in the corpus are not covered by our current license.**  They are just made available as open third-party components (essentially available as downloads through other open efforts) but in our custom file formats.

+## The In-House Version of the Alignment Database

+The in-house version of the alignment database was first included to a proprietary Scaffold Corpus.
+The Finnish Analytical Bible Concordance Project of Aika[media] used the Scaffold Corpus to produce a handbook:

 > Valtter Luoto, Matti Liljeqvist, Anssi Yli-Jyrä, Arto Antturi, Pekka Nieminen, Kari M. Räntilä, editors.
 (1997). _Iso Raamatun Sanahakemisto (The Finnish Analytical Bible Concordance)_, volumes 1–2.
 Raamatun Tietokirja, Aika Oy Kristilliset Kirjat, Keuruu, Finland.

-**The texts, lemma and morphology databases of the three languages in the corpus are not covered by our license.**  They are just made available as open third-party components but in our custom file formats.
-These components are either in the public domain or under licenses that allow their use under specifix restrictions.
-The only exception is the base text of the Hebrew Bible whose availability seem to have two contradictory interpretations that we are not able to solve.
-However, we are working towards an explicit exception to the NoDerivatives clause with the provider.
-Until that, you may use the Hebrew Bible alignment and its source text only at your own risk.